Winter Festival Application

 How is the jury conducted?

 Our jury panel is composed of a diverse group that includes past event attendees and members of the PhinneyWood community.
 When evaluating applications, we carefully consider the craft’s uniqueness, price range, quality, and its appropriateness to our event.
 While we acknowledge the value of PNA membership and past participation, it is important to note that previous involvement does not guarantee acceptance.
 Each year, a new jury is formed, ensuring impartiality and eliminating any preconceived notions about a vendor’s past performance.
-We want to emphasize that the Winter Festival & Crafts Fair attracts an increasing number of talented vendors annually.
+We want to emphasize that the Winter Festival attracts an increasing number of talented vendors annually.
 Every craft possesses its own beauty and uniqueness.
 However, due to the limited availability of spaces, the decision-making process becomes challenging, and unfortunately, we are unable to accept all vendors who apply.

 Are there limits on categories?